FerchaPombo/finditberlin/README.md

 * Kanban
 * Behavior Driven Development (BDD)

-This project was developed using Github Kanbanboard [here](https://github.com/users/FerchaPombo/projects/1) Kanban is an Agile management method built on a philosophy of continuous improvement, where work items are “pulled” from a product backlog into a steady flow of work.
+This project was developed using Github Kanbanboard Click on the link to access-> [here](https://github.com/users/FerchaPombo/projects/1) .

+Kanban is an Agile management method built on a philosophy of continuous improvement, where work items are “pulled” from a product backlog into a steady flow of work.
 The framework is applied using Kanban boards, a form of visual project management.
 In a Kanban board, tasks—represented as cards—move through stages of work—represented as columns.
 That way, your team can see where work is in real-time.

 Kanban is especially popular with product, engineering, and software development teams.
 But any team that wants to create a more dynamic, flexible workflow can use them.